mitchnegus/pyleiades/README.md

 --------------------------------------------------------------

-Outside dependencies are numpy, pandas, and glob.
+Outside dependencies are numpy, pandas, matplotlib, and seaborn.

 --------------------------------------------------------------